 Today’s Santa: It seemed appropriate to share Fix-It Santa today.
 He doesn’t do plumbing, but a few small repairs to your gingerbread house are totally in his repertoire.
 Source: Cracker Barrel.

-Piping by Melissa Bartell is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Piping by Melissa Bartell is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.